Bentley Bentayga Hybrid engines, drive & performance

 Harsher acceleration is where the Bentayga Hybrid falls short of expectations: putting your foot down causes the engine to rev harshly, to the point where it sounds like it’s straining to deliver the performance you’ve asked from it.

-In this respect, it’s not quite as accomplished as you might expect given the six-figure price tag, although it’s much more serene at a steady motorway cruise.
+In this respect, it’s not quite as accomplished as you might expect given the six-figure price tag, although it’s much more serene at a steady motorway cruise, with the engine becoming muted and settled.

 Bentley Bentayga Hybrid 0-60mph, top speed and acceleration